anajsana/front-end-miniprojects/README.md

 ## Overview

-This web application leverages the OpenFFS scorecard API to evaluate the security vulnerabilities of given repositories.
+This web application leverages the OpenSSF scorecard API to evaluate the security vulnerabilities of given repositories.
 It covers various aspects such as source code, build processes, dependencies, testing, and project maintenance.
 The app shows an overall security scorecard ranking for a given repository and visualizes the checks through a radial graph.
 This project uses Chart.js for rendering the graphical representations.
 The interface includes a dynamic FAQ section for addressing common inquiries.

 ## Features

-- Security Analysis: Fetches data from the OpenFFS scorecard API to assess vulnerabilities.
+- Security Analysis: Fetches data from the OpenSSF scorecard API to assess vulnerabilities.
 - Radial Graph Visualization: Uses Chart.js (MIT license) to display the security checks in a radial graph
 - Styled Interface: Responsive design styled with CSS
 - Dynamic FAQ Section: For user guidance and information